 - If an applicant does not have a previous degree in nutrition, minimum prerequisite course work would include NHM 558 Nutrition in the Prevention and Treatment of Chronic Disease, NHM 561 Adv.
 Vitamins and Minerals, and NHM 562 Metabolism of Energy Nutrients.
 These would need to be completed prior to beginning the Ph.D.
 Nutrition Core coursework and would be applied towards completion of their nutrition electives.
 The sequencing of course offerings will be structured such that taking these prerequisites courses will not increase time to graduation nor will they require additional burden or heavier academic loads on the students in order to achieve a timely graduation.

-- Additionally, if a student is admitted without having previously completed a Master’s degree, they will need to complete HES 509 Research Methods.
+- Additionally, if a student is admitted without having previously completed a Master’s degree, they will need to complete NHM 509 Research Methods in Nutrition.
 The sequencing of course offerings will be structured such that taking prerequisites course(s) will not increase time to graduation nor will they require additional burden or heavier academic loads on the students in order to achieve a timely graduation.

 - Students with a Master of Science degree in Human Environmental Sciences (M.S.H.E.S.) with an area of study in human nutrition from the University of Alabama may use the courses taken for the M.S.H.E.S. degree towards up to 9 hours of nutrition coursework in the Ph.D. program.